cybergarage/foreman-doc/data_model.md

 ### Abstract Interface

+The registry store consists of the following three abstract interfaces, `Store`, `Object` and `Property`.

 #### Store

 The abstracted registry store is defined as the following interface, and it can store multiple objects hierarchically.